E-Invoice Malaysia Implementation Date: How to Prepare for the Change

 The e-invoice Malaysia implementation date is nearing, and businesses must get ready for this change in the tax reporting system.

-As part of the government’s effort to streamline invoicing and improve tax compliance, the e-invoicing system will be mandatory for all eligible businesses, starting with large corporations and gradually expanding to smaller ones.
+As part of the government’s effort to streamline invoicing and improve tax compliance, the e-invoicing system will be mandatory for Sdn Bhd and SME businesses.

 Find Your Deadline: E-Invoicing Malaysia Implementation Dates by Revenue Tier